tiredkangaroo/cap/website/index.md

 1. **Configure your browser or application** to use the proxy server:
    - Set the HTTP and HTTPS proxy to `localhost:8000`.

-2. **Modify Proxy Behavior**:
+2. **Settings**:
-    - Press the settings button in the bottom right corner of the UI to configure the proxy behavior, such as enabling MITM, body dumping, etc.
+    - Open the settings menu by clicking on the gear icon in the top right corner of the UI.
 3. **Filter Requests**:
     - Use the filter options in top left of the UI to filter requests by Client Application, Client IP, Host, etc. You can select multiple filters to narrow down the displayed requests.